ashir-malik/My-achievements-of-TryHackMe/README.md

 ---

 ## 📌 Final Thoughts
-This repo is not about being perfect — it’s about showing my **commitment, consistency, and curiosity**.
+This repo is not about being perfect, it's just about showing my **commitment, consistency, and curiosity**.
 Every Saturday and Sunday, I dedicate time to labs and update my progress here.
 Step by step, I’m building the skills I need for my future.

 ---